mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 #### The Creative Extension Principle

-An interesting explanation is given to how the simpler kernel languages are extended to accomadate new paradigms as illustrated in the diagram above.
+An interesting explanation is given as to how the simpler kernel languages are extended to accomadate new paradigms as illustrated in the diagram above.

 #### Teaching Experience, Pedagogy, Further Reading